lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Note that in step 5 above, both component signature processes are invoked, and no indication is given about which one failed.
 This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

+Note that there are two different context strings `ctx` here: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the composite signature combiner.
+The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite-ML-DSA itself is the application that we wish to bind, and anyway the outer `ctx` is already contained within the `M'` message.

 ### Composite-ML-DSA.Verify {#sec-comp-sig-verify}

 This mode mirrors `ML-DSA.Verify(pk, M, signature, ctx)` defined in Algorithm 3 in Section 5.3 of [FIPS.204].